 The Manygate Lane Estate is the only example of domestic modernist architecture from this period in the district of Spelthorne.
 Built to a high specification, the homes at Manygate Lane Estate were originally sold for £7,695 each, a considerable sum at a time when the average price for a similar house in London was £3,500.

 Perhaps it was the estate’s proximity to nearby Shepperton Studios.
-Or because Shepperton was just across the river from fashionable Weybridge, where three of four Beatles bought grand homes after achieving super-stardom.
+Or because Shepperton was just across the river from fashionable Weybridge, where three Beatles bought grand homes after achieving super-stardom.
 But one thing is clear: the estate’s progressive architecture was a big draw.
 Manygate Lane Estate became home to some big names during the swinging 1960s-70s.

 Famous residents who lived on the estate: